rickhenderson/Basic-Machine-Learning/L02-Classification.md

 * We determine features of music, and then we take a person's interest as Like or Dislike.
 * Use a **scatterplot**

+## Stanley Terrain Classificiation
+* Features: steepness (grade) and bumpiness
+* Using scatter plots
+** Make predictions of new points when viewing a dataset
+* Decision Surfaces